 Agate, Sable and Tahquamenon Waterfalls:

-Michigan is home to over 64,000 inland lakes and ponds, and has some of the most enchanting waterfalls east of the Mississippi and the U.P. is home to all but one of Michigan’s waterfalls.
+Michigan is home to over 64,000 inland lakes, rivers and streams; Plus we have some of the most enchanting waterfalls east of the Mississippi.
 There are more than 300 falls scattered across the U.P., ranging in size up to 48+ vertical drop feet.
-Awesome opportunity for Explores to have some fun with the drones.
+This is an Awesome opportunity for Explores to have some fun with the video drones.

 Dead River Falls, L’Anse Canyon, and Blackrocks Cliff Diving: